 Our RAS Companion Inhibitor RMC-5845 targets SOS1, a protein that plays a key role in converting RAS(OFF) to RAS(ON) in cells.
 RMC-5845 is in the IND-enabling stage of preclinical development and is intended for select combination therapies for certain genetically-defined tumors.
-We currently expect RMC-5845 to be IND-ready in the second half of 2021, but because we have prioritized other activities, we no longer expect to submit an IND for this compound in 2021 and will continue to evaluate this potential IND along with our other assets.
+We currently expect RMC-5845 to be IND-ready in the second half of 2021.